nshtech/InkTankSite/README.md

     - index.html
     - favicon.png

-The site is based off of the template [Buttefly](http://designscrazed.org/business-website-templates/)
+The full site is based off of the template [Custom Shirt Web Template](https://freewebsitetemplates.com/templates/page-13) The demo site is based off of the template [Buttefly](http://designscrazed.org/business-website-templates/)